Advertisement

 The details

-It's designed to prepare graduates for health coaching careers through a combination of 75 hours of flexible instruction, office hours, interactive feedback sessions, and practical assessments featuring personal feedback from instructors.
+It's designed to prepare graduates for health coaching careers through a combination of 75 hours of flexible online instruction, office hours, interactive feedback sessions, and practical assessments featuring personal feedback from instructors.

 Lifetime access to program materials is included.
 Students call the virtual course with live and recorded elements supportive, enriching, and welcoming.